 As parents, our greatest hope for our children is that they have a wonderful and carefree childhood, where they learn the life skills necessary to flourish as adults in the world.
 However, just like adults, children can experience challenges and roadblocks in their lives for which professional support can help.
-At the Edinburgh Practice, we are proud to have the only private Consultant Child & Adolescent Psychiatrists in Scotland as members of our dedicated team of professionals.
+At the Edinburgh Practice, we are proud to have one of the only private Consultant Child & Adolescent Psychiatrists in Scotland as a member of our dedicated team of professionals.

 Common Problems Seen for Assessment & Treatment

 - Body image issues, disordered eating & weight concerns

 What’s the difference between a Psychiatrist and a Psychologist and how do I know which professional my child needs to see?

 Many people are unsure of the difference between a Psychologist and a Psychiatrist.
 A Psychiatrist is a medical doctor who specialises in mental health and is primarily trained to prescribe medications and diagnose psychiatric disorders.
 Some childhood mental health conditions can be treated with medication which can help control and improve symptoms.
 If a psychiatrist prescribes medication for your child, the professional will usually encourage combining the medication with psychological therapy according to best practice guidelines.

 Clinical psychologists are not medical doctors and therefore are unable to prescribe medication.
 They are trained to doctoral level at university and have completed intensive training in the treatment of mental health problems through a variety of types of talking therapies.
 During their doctoral training, clinical psychologists complete training placements with children, adults, older adults and people with learning disabilities, and are therefore able to offer therapy to people of all ages and backgrounds.